corenova/kos/doc/intro.md

 example.feed('c', 50)  // resulting "a" is now 150
 ```

-With **KOS**, you can create and compose various reactors and triggers
+With **KOS**, you can create and compose various personas and
-into the operating environment that can **pipe** the flow of data
+reactions into the operating environment that can **pipe** the flow of
-objects between each other in a closed loop.
+data objects between each other in a closed loop.

 ### Imperative Programming